iden3/docs/docs/guides/circom-and-snarkjs.md

 ### 2.2 Motivation

-The idea here is that given a `circom` circuit and its inputs, the prover can run the circuit and generate a proof (using `snarkjs`) that she ran it correctly.
+The idea here is that given a `circom` circuit and its inputs, the prover can run the circuit and generate a proof -- using `snarkjs` -- that she ran it correctly.

-With the proof, the output, and the public input(s), the prover can then prove to the verifier that she knows one or more private inputs that satisfy the constraints of the circuit, **without revealing anything about the private input(s)** (this is what we mean by zero-knowledge).
+With the proof, the output, and the public input(s), the prover can then prove to the verifier that she knows one or more private inputs that satisfy the constraints of the circuit, **without revealing anything about the private input(s)**.

+In other words, even though the verifier has **zero knowledge about the private inputs** to the circuit, the proof, the output, and the public inputs(s) are enough to convince her that the prover's statement is valid (hence the term zero-knowledge proof).

 ### 2.3 Toy example

 Don't worry if some (or all) of the above sounded a little abstract.
-An example should help clarify things.
+In this section we'll go through an example that should help clarify things.

 Let’s create a circuit that tries to prove to someone (the verifier) that we are able to factor an integer `c`.

-Factoring an integer can be quite difficult -- in particular, the prime factorization of very large numbers can be [very difficult](https://www.reddit.com/r/math/comments/2jo786/why_is_the_prime_factorization_of_very_large/cldj3a9/).
+It turns out that factoring an integer can be quite difficult -- in particular, the prime factorization of very large numbers can be [very difficult](https://www.reddit.com/r/math/comments/2jo786/why_is_the_prime_factorization_of_very_large/cldj3a9/).

 For very large numbers, no efficient, non-quantum integer factorization algorithm is known.
 However it has not been proven that no efficient algorithm exists.